SoPra-FS25-Group-15/sopra-fs25-group-15-client/README.md

 ### Introduction

 ActionGuessr is a turn-based game designed as an innovative and strategic enhancement of the popular game GeoGuessr.
-The motivation behind ActionGuessr is to introduce strategic depth and dynamic player interaction, significantly enriching the original gameplay experience.
+The motivation behind ActionGuessr is to introduce strategic depth and dynamic player interaction, enriching the original gameplay experience.
 To achieve this, we implemented a system of round cards that determine the unique conditions under which each round is played.
+Winning a round grants the player the right to choose the next round card.
+If the winner also happened to be the one who selected the round card for the previous round, they gain an additional advantage: they are allowed to discard that previously played round card.
 Players are also given action cards, which they strategically deploy either as beneficial power-ups for themselves or as tactical punishments targeting their opponents.
 The ultimate objective is to discard all round cards, with the first player to achieve this being declared the winner.
-Additionally, winning a round provides the player the advantage of selecting the next round's card, but a card can only be permanently discarded by winning two consecutive rounds.
-This structure ensures a captivating, engaging, and strategically rewarding gameplay experience beyond the original GeoGuessr concept.
+This structure creates a captivating, engaging, and strategically rewarding gameplay experience beyond the original GeoGuessr concept.

 ### Technologies